-\For a major in Christian Education in the Th.M. program fourteen semester hours of elective credit, including 710 History and Philosophy of Christian Education and one area study (712, 713, or 714), and a Master's thesis or research project in the field are required, in addition to the prescribed work.
-Elective offerings for a given semester are subject to change without advance notice.
+For a major in Christian Education in the Th.M. program fourteen semester hours of elective credit, including 711 Philosophical Foundations of Christian Education and one area study (714, 715, or 717), and a master's thesis or research project in the field are required, in addition to the prescribed work.

-904 Ecclesiology and the Educational

-Programs of the Church
+904 Ecclesiology and Educational Program of the Church